2019 Session Dates

 Advocacy for service members and veterans is accomplished almost exclusively in writing.
 It is vitally important, therefore, for advocates to be able to present clear and concise arguments on behalf of claimants.
 This course begins with a review of how written language is structured and how it communicates.
 Then the course will explore who our readers are and what pressures and limitations they have on them, and how, in turn, those pressures and limitations dictate how writing must be constructed to address bureaucratic decision makers effectively.
 These skills will serve advocates in various contexts, such as claims for VA disability compensation or other benefits and proceeding concerning military administrative separation or discharge issues.

-3. Advanced Military and Veteran Advocacy:
+3. Application of Techniques for Military and Veteran Advocacy:

 The initial two courses in the Certificate program exposed students to the law and processes of veterans disability benefits and to the principles of writing in the advocacy context.
 This course supplies supplementary material on certain specialized aspects of veteran advocacy, such as separations and discharges, and provides practical experience applying the knowledge and skills developed in the first courses, as students engage in developing claims, mastering the various forms and approaches necessary to engage with the VA, and crafting legal arguments in support of veterans’ claims.